marlsrobo/trains/Trains/README.md

 # CS4500 Software Development Project
-## By William Cutler and Ronan Loughlin
+## By Marley Robinson and Ronan Loughlin

 ### Admin
 Contains a link to the referee game state source code.